lorenzo/audit-stash/README.md

 - Unable to record audit logs when saveMany() is called to save multiple entities.
 - Unable to set some common configurations for the AuditLog behaviour and/or Table Persister via the app.php
 - Doesn't record a human-friendly data field from foreign keys
-- Create event adds the same data into the 'original' and 'changed' columns
+- The Create event adds the same data into the 'original' and 'changed' columns
 - The 'id' (primary key) filed is added to the 'original' and 'changed' data, unless you blacklist it in each model class.
 (The primary key is recorded as a separate field as well)